Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 Overall comprehension of the first two sessions is assessed based on multiple-choice quizzes, each quiz being 5% of the module.
 The quizzes were run through LEARN, the University's Virtual Learning Environment.
 Students are first provided a formative quiz to familiarise themselves with how to operate the quiz and what type of knowledge is expected.
 When scoring over 80%, students can access the summative quiz.
 The summative quiz can only be attempted once.
 We share the formative quizzes within GitHub materials.

-[//]: # (can you place quizzes html into wherever appropriate plz)

 The largest part of the assessment (30% of the course mark) is based upon individual projects.
 The projects build upon what students have learned in Session 3, allowing them to set up their individual simulation systems, analyse them and produce a short report in the form of a mini-paper.
 We are looking for a concise presentation of the system, quality methodology and appealing visuals in the results section.

-The report is structured as follows:

-- abstract
-- intro
-- methods
-- ...we dont have space for this

-The report is made to be concise, and the marking scheme rewards the ability to condense the information **...
-I DUNNO >>> SOMETHING>>>>**

 The project assesses students' ability to independently design, execute, and analyse an MD simulation relevant to their degree program.
+The report is made to be concise, and the marking scheme rewards the ability to condense the information.

 ## Computational Resources

 Each student was given access to an individual Linux virtual machine, created using the University of Edinburgh’s Research Cloud Computing Service, Eleanor, deployed on the OpenStack platform [@ecdf].
 The machines were launched from an Ubuntu 22.04.3 LTS with Xfce Desktop Environment image, which has been saved to be re-used for future instances of the course.
-The machines had GROMACS 2024.4, VMD 1.9.4 and Xmgrace 5.1.25 software installed.
+The machines had GROMACS 2024.4 [@gromacs], VMD 1.9.4 [@vmd] and Xmgrace 5.1.25 [@xmgrace] software installed.
 Network storage was also mounted on each machine to enable access to the course materials and the transfer of outputs off the machine.
 Provisioned with 4 virtual CPU cores, 8GB RAM, and 80GB disk, these resources can easily be increased if required.
 Local accounts with randomly generated passwords were created for the students on the machines.
 Each student accessed their assigned machine through Remote Desktop using their assigned username and password.